 Workshops and Public Fora

 In the spring of 2016, CLALS held an initial planning meeting, which included scholars from around the globe.
 Participants compared the role of religion in environmental mobilizations at the international and local levels, as well as religious responses to shared environmental changes across different geographical regions (including Latin America, the Caribbean, Oceania, and South Asia).
-Future workshops will take place in Lima, Peru in May 2017 in Trinidad and Tobago in Fall 2017.
+The third and final workshop in Trinidad and Tobago in October 2017.

 December 2016 Workshop and Public Forum in Delhi, India